Reference Guide

 A maintenance request from a tenant gets classified as Repairs and Maintenance.
 An email thread with a prospective tenant gets tagged as Tenant Screening.
 An insurance renewal notice goes under Insurance and Legal.
 Each classification is linked to the source email so you always have evidence behind every logged hour.

-You can review and adjust any classification—the system learns from your corrections.
+You can review and adjust any classification, and the system learns from your corrections.
 The goal is to eliminate the manual work of categorization while producing records that align with what the IRS expects.

 Learn more about the full feature set on our features page, or see the hour tracking requirements in our tracking guide.